jeph/dotfiles/README.md

 ## Workflows

-Use the `add` command to add a new file to chezmoi:
+Use the `add` command to add a new file to chezmoi or an existing file's
+changes:

 ```sh
 chezmoi add $FILE